2204Zero/Plagiarism_Checker/README.md

 - “Backend Disconnected” badge: ensure `python main.py` is running and `http://localhost:8000/docs` is reachable.
 - “Failed to check plagiarism”: verify `bin/cpp_checker.exe` exists (Windows) or compile the Unix binary; check file readability and size.
-- Empty highlights: use `.txt` files with overlapping content; non‑text formats may not yield matches.
+- Empty highlights: ensure files contain overlapping sentences.
+Matching is line‑by‑line and sentence‑based; spacing is normalized, but actual newlines are used for line numbers.
+- Real line numbers: lines are derived from actual `\n` boundaries.
+Files without newlines will show Line 1.
 - Port conflicts: change ports in `vite.config.ts` (frontend `8080`) or `uvicorn.run` in `main.py` (`8000`).

 ## 14) License & Contributions